PhilicityK/ARP_Odyssey_VCO/README.md

 Soldering is done with an ERSA soldering iron.
 The front panel is created from black acrylic which is CNC machined as well.
 I’ve used a white pen with a fine tip to fill in the engraved font.

-Have a look at the wiki for further informations.
+Have a look at the wiki for further informations on building this module.

 IMPORTANT